great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/database/how_to_connect_to_sql_data_using_a_query.md

 ---
-title: How to connect to a SQL query
+title: How to connect to SQL data using a query
 tag: [how-to, connect to data]
-description: A technical guide demonstrating how to connect Great Expectations to a SQL query.
+description: A technical guide demonstrating how to connect Great Expectations to the data returned by a SQL query.
 keywords: [Great Expectations, SQL]
 ---